kokkos/kokkos-fft/docs/api_reference.rst

 ..
-SPDX-FileCopyrightText: (C) The kokkos-fft development team, see COPYRIGHT.md file ..
+SPDX-FileCopyrightText: (C) The Kokkos-FFT development team, see COPYRIGHT.md file ..
 ..
 SPDX-License-Identifier: MIT OR Apache-2.0 WITH LLVM-exception